SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Experiments

 \subsection{Dataset Description.}

-We choose the evaluated datasets carefully by considering the following principles in order to introduce as much as diversity. \begin{description} \item{\textbf{Sparsity}}: Data sparsity~\cite{sarwar2000analysis, zhou2016evaluating} is measured as the number of interactions divided by the product of the number of users and the number of items.
-Classic CF methods~\cite{koren2008factorization,rendle2009bpr} usually show better performance on dense datasets. \item{\textbf{Domain}}: Interactions within the same domain may exhibit similar patterns across the datasets.
-Hence, we choose evaluation datasets from three different domains ranging from education to e-commerce. \item{\textbf{Released Date}}: Existing recommender systems usually evaluated on out-dated datasets nearly collected 10 years ago.
-With the rapid growth of e-commerce platforms, user behaviors are gradually shaped with online purchasing. \end{description} With the aforementioned considerations, our framework is evaluated on one classic dataset in recommender systems and two recently collected public datasets.
-We describe each of the datasets with regard to the above selection principles and summarize the statistics of the datasets in Table~\ref{tab:dataset}. \begin{itemize} \item MovieLens-1M: This is a widely used movie rating dataset~\cite{sedhain2015autorec, he2018nais, qin2018dynamic, yu2021cffnn}.
-In MovieLens, each entry records the rating value of a user and film pair.
-Similar to~\cite{tan2020learning}, we transform the rating scores into binary values, so that each entry is either 1 or 0 indicating whether the user rated the movie.
-As shown in Table~\ref{tab:dataset}, this dataset is with high density and released in 2003.
-The dataset is available on RecBole~\footnote{https://github.com/RUCAIBox/RecSysDatasets}. \item MOOC: The Massive Open Online Course (MOOC) dataset is an educational data that collected from one of the largest MOOCs platforms in China \footnote{http://moocdata.cn/}.
-This educational dataset records the enrollment courses of users ranging from October 1st, 2016 to March 31st, 2018. \item Amazon-Video-Games (2018): This is an updated version of the old Amazon review dataset released in 2014.
+We choose the evaluated datasets carefully by considering the following principles in order to introduce as much as diversity. \begin{description} \item{\textbf{Domain}}: Interactions within the same domain may exhibit similar patterns across datasets.
+Hence, we choose evaluation datasets from two different domains ranging from education to e-commerce under different categories. \item{\textbf{Released date}}: Existing recommender systems usually evaluated on out-dated datasets nearly collected 10 years ago.
+With the rapid growth of e-commerce platforms, user behaviors are gradually shaped with online purchasing. \item{\textbf{Graph size}}: The user-item interactions can be viewed as a bipartite graph (Fig.~\ref{fig:uigraph}), we consider the graph size with the number of nodes ranging from 10K to 100K. \end{description} We describe each dataset with regard to the above selection principles. \begin{itemize} \item Amazon Video Games (\textit{Games}): This is a newly released version of the Amazon-Video-Games review dataset in 2018.
 We select the rating only version for evaluation.
-The raw data is preprocessed with a 5-core setting on both items and users.
-Dataset is available from~\cite{ni2019justifying}~\footnote{https://nijianmo.github.io/amazon/index.html}. \end{itemize}
+Dataset is available from~\cite{ni2019justifying}~\footnote{https://nijianmo.github.io/amazon/index.html}. \item Amazon Arts, Crafts and Sewing (\textit{Arts}): This dataset is similar to the Amazon Video Games dataset under a different genre. \item Amazon Grocery and Gourmet Food (\textit{Food}): This dataset has a large-scale interaction graph with more than 100K users. \item COCO: A large-scale dataset from education domain.
+The raw dataset includes over 43K online courses and 2.5M learners~\cite{dessi2018coco}. \end{itemize} All raw datasets are preprocessed with a 5-core setting on both items and users and the filtered results are presented in Table~\ref{tab:dataset}.